kdabir/lazybone-templates/templates/gaelyk/README.md

 Read [here](http://gaelyk.appspot.com/tutorial/template-project) to know about the gaelyk template project

-Run with `./gradlew gaeRun` and check http://localhost:8080 in your browser.
+Run with `./gradlew appengineRun` and check http://localhost:8080 in your browser.

 Gaelyk [Homepage](http://gaelyk.appspot.com/)